allenporter/k8s-gitops/README.md

 - See [Renovate Dashboard](https://app.renovatebot.com/dashboard) if you want visibility into how Renovate is doing.
   This is a must if you start making complex configuration changes.
 - See [Renovate Helm Releases](https://github.com/k8s-at-home/renovate-helm-releases) for a GitHub action that adds the neccessary annotations to a `HelmRelease` so that renovate knows how to manage it.
-This runs as a nightly action.
 In other words, renovate-helm-releases doesn't actually do any updating itself, just prep work to make Renovate work.
+You have to update your renovate configuration with a regexp, which is a simple solution to avoid adding special code in Renovate itself to support this.
+This runs as a nightly action to opt in any newly added `HelmRelease`.
 - See [Schedule - Update Flux](https://github.com/onedr0p/home-cluster/blob/main/.github/workflows/flux-schedule.yaml) for an example of how to use a GitHub action to update flux itself. your repo.
 This is helpful to understand why certain configuration options